vanialin/Ct_Rt_generic/README.md

 # Ct_Rt_generic
-modelling study: a generic framework of the Ct-based method for real-time assessment of transmission risks
+Generic framework of the Ct-based method for real-time assessment of transmission risks: a modelling study